snddude/godot-debug_console/README.md

 # godot-debug_console

-A simple debug console contained in a Godot plugin for ease of reuse across projects.
-Partly inspired by [jitspoe's godot-console](https://github.com/jitspoe/godot-console).
+A simple debug console packaged in a Godot plugin for easier reuse across projects.
+Implementation is partly inspired by [jitspoe's godot-console](https://github.com/jitspoe/godot-console).

 ## Features

 - Console commands can be added from within any class in your project that extends some kind of Node.
-- Allows for simpler logging without constant switching between your game's window and the editors window.
+- Allows for simpler logging without constant switching between your game's window and the editor's window.
 - Keeps track of command history.
 - Requires minimal setup, which is done automatically upon enabling the plugin.